the-caliber/the-caliber/README.md

 ## About me:
-I am a blockchain smart contract security engineer, I have worked on multiple defi protocols strat to finish, to identify and document vulnerabilities to closely work with the project teams to mitigate them.
+I am a **blockchain** smart contract **security engineer**, I have worked on multiple defi protocols **start to finish**, to identify and document vulnerabilities to closely work with the project teams to mitigate them.

 - 💼 I am a blockchain and smart contract security engineer with **3.5+ years** of experience specifically in blockchain smart contract security.
 - 📝 I have been writing blockchain security articles.